infusionsoft/mickael-test-2024.11/sdks/core/java/docs/AffiliateApi.md

 ## removeAffiliateFromProgramUsingPOSTWithHttpInfo

-> ApiResponse<Void> removeAffiliateFromProgramUsingPOST removeAffiliateFromProgramUsingPOSTWithHttpInfo(id, removeFromProgramRequest)
+> ApiResponse<Void> removeAffiliateFromProgramUsingPOST removeAffiliateFromProgramUsingPOSTWithHttpInfo(id, affiliateRemoveFromProgramRequest)

 Remove an Affiliate from a Commission Program